 The counseling process is designed to help empower you as a parent and support your teen to live their best life.
-Together, with your support at home and the therapist’s support in sessions, your child will learn tools to help them thrive at home, with friends and in school.
+Together, with your support at home and the therapist’s support in sessions, your child will learn tools to help them thrive at home, with friends, and in school.

 The first session will be approximately 60 minutes.
-Ideally, one or both parents/caregiver attend the first session with your child.
-Depending on their age, they are welcome to come alone (as long as they bring a signed consent form for minors under 18).
+Ideally, one or both parents/caregivers attend the first session with your child.
+Depending on their age, they are welcome to come along (as long as they bring a signed consent form for minors under 18).
 Prior to this appointment, you will have the opportunity to talk with the therapist to voice your concerns and address what you’d like to see improved with your High Schooler.

-In the first session, the therapist will introduce themselves, explain about the counseling process and then ask you, the parent, a couple questions.
+In the first session, the therapist will introduce themselves, explain the counseling process and then ask you, the parent, a couple of questions.
 First, why is your child amazing?
 Second, what do you hope to see for your child as a result of counseling?
 These questions are designed to create a positive experience for your child.
 If you have negative feelings or concerns, you will have the opportunity to discuss those on the phone with the therapist prior to the session.
 We find counseling is more effective if kids feel good about themselves and focus on the positive results of the therapy process.
 This lasts about 10-15 minutes.

 Then the parent is asked to have a seat in the waiting room, while the therapist continues with the child.
 If the child or parent is not comfortable with that, the parent is welcome to stay the entire session.

-The therapist will go through new client questions with your child to get to know them, their history and present situation.
+The therapist will go through new client questions with your child to get to know them, their history, and present situation.
 The second session is our unique formula for goal-setting.
-In this session your child will connect the desires of your goals with their heart and deeper desires in life.
+In this session, your child will connect the desires of your goals with their heart and deeper desires in life.

 In order to see lasting results, a commitment of at least 8 weekly sessions is best.
 We are flexible and can work with different situations.
 However, to make an impact, it is important to recognize that change of any kind, requires attention and time.
-After your child’s 8 sessions, you can work with your therapist to determine next steps (reducing therapy to biweekly/monthly or terminating).
+After your child’s 8 sessions, you can work with your therapist to determine the next steps (reducing therapy to biweekly/monthly or terminating).

 How much does therapy cost?